T-I-P/SafeMapsBackend/README.md

 **Backend**: Niko, Ayush, Gehna

-Repo Structure
+Project/Repo Structure
 --------------

-Branches:
+There are two separate repositories for managing the frontend and backend of the application: [SafeMapsFrontend](https://github.com/T-I-P/SafeMapsFrontend) and [SafeMapsBackend](https://github.com/T-I-P/SafeMapsBackend)

-`main` - combined code from other branches _(cannot push code directly, have to create a pull request with at least one approved review)_
+Branching Strategy:

-`frontend` - for frontend stuff
+`main` - This branch contains the combined code from other branches.
+Please note that direct code pushes are not permitted; instead, contributors must create a pull request _with at least one approved review_.

-`backend` - for backend stuff
+When creating a new branch, adhere to the following convention: use `feature/<User Story Number>` for feature branches or `bugfix/<User Story Number>` if it is a bugfix branch.

->_Remember to always take a pull from the `main` branch before you start working on any feature_
+>_Remember to always take a pull from the `main` branch before you start working on any feature or bug_